|

 "While Ms. Leonida was my trial

-informed me that no evidence or
+counsel, she informed me that no

-interview existed that implicated
+evidence or interview existed that

-Daniel Horowitz in the murder of his
+implicated Daniel Horowitz in the

-wife, Pamela Vitale, besides the
+murder of his wife, Pamela Vitale,

-Declaration of Susan Polk. " And, "Ms.
+besides the Declaration of Susan Polk.

-Leonida further stated that
+" And, "Ms. Leonida further stated

-investigating Mr. Horowitz and
+that investigating Mr. Horowitz and

 presenting him as a suspect would

-wise because of his
+not be wise because of his

 notoriety."
 Scott Dyleski

-also puts to
+also puts to rest the story about

-in a car that morning, declaring
+meeting a woman in a car that morning,

-that he made it up.
+declaring that he made it up.

 Dyleski's current attorneys have

-included several interviews that were
+already included several interviews

-not even transcribed and evidence
+that were not even transcribed and

-that not only points toward Daniel
+evidence that not only points toward

-Horowitz, but also to other possible
+Daniel Horowitz, but also to other

-suspects.
-Since when should a
+possible suspects.
+Since when

-valid suspect not be investigated
+should a valid suspect not be

-because of their notoriety??
-This also
+investigated because of their

-raises a huge red flag as
+notoriety??
+This also raises a huge

-to why Scott Dyleski was not appointed
+red flag as to why Scott Dyleski was

-a guardian at litem.
+not appointed a guardian at litem.
 His

-counsel, Ellen Leonida, did not
+trial counsel, Ellen Leonida,

-call even one single expert
+did not call even one single expert

 witness to dispute any evidence or